Jim McGuinness: Book

-Other sports
+Depictions

+McGuinness's image has been represented on a mural outside Glenties, and a statue bearing the epigraph "Jim the Redeemer" was erected at Laghy close to Lough Derg.
+Since his Second Coming, McGuinness has even been depicted as "God himself", emerging from clouds, in swirling robes, with arms outstretched, the sun to his left and a cross to his right.
+As The Irish Times stated in 2025: "If McEniff is the godfather, then McGuinness is the messiah".

+Soccer coaching career

-After McGuinness led Donegal to the All-Ireland SFC title, the father of Paul McGinley (an acquaintance of McGuinness) asked him to tell the Irish golfer about coaching so that he could captain Team Europe in the Ryder Cup.
+After McGuinness led Donegal to the All-Ireland SFC title, the father of Paul McGinley (an acquaintance of McGuinness) asked him to talk to the Irish golfer about coaching so that he could captain Team Europe in the Ryder Cup.
+McGinley later captained Europe in the 2014 Ryder Cup.

+UEFA coaching licences

 With no history of playing professional association football (and therefore ineligible for entry at the UEFA B Licence level), McGuinness began his involvement in coaching the sport by participating in a Kick Start (coaching) course before advancing up the scale over a decade to a decade and half.
 In May 2015, McGuinness said he would begin his UEFA B Licence coaching badge.
 He had received it by January 2017.
 He began his UEFA A Licence in July 2017.
 He later received it.
 McGuinness successfully applied to the Football Association of Ireland (FAI) to study for a UEFA Pro Licence in 2019, his classmates including Damien Duff and Robbie Keane.
-As of 2020, he still had not obtained the licence as two blocks coincided with games in which he was manager but expressed his intention to complete it later in the year (subject to the COVID-19 pandemic restrictions).
+By 2020, he still had not obtained the licence, as two blocks coincided with games in which he was manager but expressed his intention to complete it later in the year (subject to the COVID-19 pandemic restrictions).
+As of 2023, and upon his appointment again as Donegal senior manager, McGuinness had completed his UEFA Pro Licence.

-Limavady
+Limavady and Derry City

 McGuinness did work with an association football team in Limavady.
 This was in 2005, at North West Regional College, where he was a lecturer for several years (teaching sports psychology).

-Derry City

 When Stephen Kenny left Derry City, McGuinness was appointed the team's trainer, only for Kenny to return from Scotland and McGuinness to depart.